Pupil premium strategy statement

 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.

-Sustained high levels of wellbeing from 2024/25 demonstrated by:
+Sustained high levels of wellbeing demonstrated by:

 • qualitative data from student voice, student and parent surveys and teacher observations